ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ## HTTP

-With HTTP validation, the client in an ACME transaction proves its control over a domain name by proving that it can provision resources on an HTTP server that responds for that domain name.
+With HTTP validation, the client in an ACME transaction proves its control over a domain name by proving that for that domain name it can provision resources to be returned by an HTTP server.
 The ACME server challenges the client to provision a file at a specific path, with a specific string as its content.

 As a domain may resolve to multiple IPv4 and IPv6 addresses, the server will connect to at least one of the hosts found in the DNS A and AAAA records, at its discretion.
-Because many webservers allocate a default HTTPS virtual host to a particular low-privilege tenant user in a subtle and non-intuitive manner, the challenge must be completed over HTTP, not HTTPS.
+Because many web servers allocate a default HTTPS virtual host to a particular low-privilege tenant user in a subtle and non-intuitive manner, the challenge must be completed over HTTP, not HTTPS.